MPS-crash-course/MPS-crash-course.github.io/MPSCrashCourse/content/week3/dmrg.md

 Now that we have introduced MPOs, we are in a position to discuss the Density Matrix Renormalization Group (DMRG) algorithm.
 DMRG is a numerical method for finding the ground state of a 1D quantum system.
 It was first introduced by Steven White in 1992 {cite}`White1992` and has since become one of the most powerful methods for studying 1D quantum systems.
 The algorithm is iterative and involves sweeping through the system, updating the tensors in the MPS representation.
 We will explain a variant of the DMRG algorithm that uses a two-site update.
 This is the simplest variant of DMRG since it naturally allows the bond dimension to grow as we sweep through the system.
 There is also a one-site update variant, which we will not discuss in this course.

 The basis of the DMRG algorithm is to locally update the tensors in the MPS representation in order to minimise $\langle \psi | H |\psi\rangle$.
 This is done by considering two sites at a time and finding the ground state for an effective Hamiltonian on these two sites.
-The process is summarised in {numref}`dmrg_blocks`.
+The process is summarised in {numref}`fig:dmrg_blocks`.
 Let us consider updating the tensors on site $n$ and $n+1$.
 We can split the computation of the energy in to several parts.
 First, after moving the centre to site $n$, we can contract all the tensors to the left of site $n$, to construct a rank-3 tensor $L^{[n-1]}$, which we refer to as the left environment.
 Similarly, we can construct the right environment $R^{[n+2]}$ by contracting all tensors to the right of site $n+1$.
 In between the left and right environments, we have the tensors from the MPO, the MPS and its conjugate on site $n$ and $n+1$.
-We can further combine the tensors from the MPS into $\Theta$, as shown in {numref}`dmrg_blocks`.
+We can further combine the tensors from the MPS into $\Theta$, as shown in {numref}`fig:dmrg_blocks`.
 The goal is then to update the tensor $\Theta$ in order to minimise the value from contracting the entire diagram.